18F/18f.gsa.gov/_products_projects/federalist.md

 layout: primary
 ---

-The platform formerly known as Federalist is now cloud.gov Pages — a fast, secure, and compliant Platform as a Service (PaaS) for federal agencies.
-It is no longer maintained by 18F.
+The platform formerly known as Federalist is now [cloud.gov Pages](https://cloud.gov/pages/) — a fast way for federal agencies to build, host, and manage websites.
+It is now maintained by the cloud.gov team.

+cloud.gov Pages enables teams to quickly launch attractive, secure, and accessible public websites.
 Visit [cloud.gov Pages](https://cloud.gov/pages/) to learn more.